Top 10 Herman’s Hermits Songs

 # 8 -Dandy

-Herman’s Hermits’ big hit “Dandy,” was released in 1966.
-The song was written by Ray Davis of The Kinks and was originally released by The Kinks just before it was released by Herman’s Hermits.
-The song was a big hit for Peter Noone and his band reaching the top 10 in both the United States and the United Kingdom.
+Herman’s Hermits’ big hit, “Dandy,” was released in 1966.
+Ray Davis of The Kinks wrote the song, which was initially released by The Kinks just before Herman’s Hermits released it.
+The song was a big hit for Peter Noone and his band, reaching the top 10 in the United States and the United Kingdom.

 # 7 – No Milk Today

-Herman’s Hermits single “No Milk Today” was a big hit around the world except for in the United States.
-The song was written by Graham Gouldman.
-“No Milk Today” was released in 1966 and appeared on the U.S. and U.K. album, There’s a Kind of Hush All over the World.
+The Herman’s Hermits single “No Milk Today” was a big hit worldwide except in the United States.
+Graham Gouldman wrote the song.
+It was released in 1966 and appeared on the U.S. and U.K. albums There’s a Kind of Hush All over the World.

 # 6 – Can’t You Hear My Heartbeat